JNewbrey87/cloud-security-lab-notes/README.md

 Kusto Query Language queries I've written for Microsoft Sentinel, covering threat detection, log analysis, and security monitoring use cases.
 These come out of SC-200 study and actual lab sessions in Sentinel.

 ### Sentinel Analytic Rules
-Custom detection rules and alert configurations developed during SC-200 prep.
-I try to document the logic behind each rule, not just the syntax.
+Custom detection rules written in Wazuh's XML rule syntax, targeting Windows and Linux security events.
+Rules are MITRE ATT&CK mapped and documented with design rationale, not just syntax.
+Current coverage: T1110 (Brute Force / Event ID 4625).

 ### Azure Policy Definitions
 Policy-as-code artifacts for governance, compliance enforcement, and configuration management in Azure environments.
 Part of the AZ-500 cert work and a longer-term interest in treating compliance as an engineering problem rather than a checkbox exercise.